ergoplatform/oracle-core/docs/Governance-Stake-Slashing-Pool-Spec.md

 ## Action: Collect Datapoints
 Allows an oracle to use all of the individual oracle [Datapoint](<#Stage-Datapoint>) boxes (from the current epoch) as data-inputs and fold the datapoints together into the finalized oracle pool datapoint and thereby finishing the current epoch.

-This action can only be initiated if the current height is greater than the block height in R5 of the existing [Oracle Pool Epoch](<#Stage-Oracle-Pool-Epoch>) box (which represents the end height of the epoch).
+This action can only be initiated if the current height is greater than the block height in R5 of the existing [Live Epoch](<#Stage-Live-Epoch>) box (which represents the end height of the epoch).
 Due to all oracles being incentivized to collect via double payout, it is expected that at least one oracle will post the collection tx at the exact height of the new epoch, thereby generating the new [Epoch Preparation](<#Epoch-Preparation-Stage>) box.

-An oracle is rewarded for the epoch if they posted a datapoint that is within the margin of error (which is a % hardcoded in the [Oracle Pool Epoch](<#Stage-Oracle-Pool-Epoch>) contract) of the finalized datapoint.
+An oracle is rewarded for the epoch if they posted a datapoint that is within the margin of error (which is a % hardcoded in the [Live Epoch](<#Stage-Live-Epoch>) contract) of the finalized datapoint.

-Only datapoints commit during the latest epoch (checked by comparing R5 of data-inputs with the input [Oracle Pool Epoch](<#Stage-Oracle-Pool-Epoch>) box) are allowed to be collected.
+Only datapoints commit during the latest epoch (checked by comparing R5 of data-inputs with the input [Live Epoch](<#Stage-Live-Epoch>) box) are allowed to be collected.

 Lastly if 75% of oracles submit a "vote" to change the oracle pool posting price (by placing an integer value in R7 of their [Datapoint](<#Stage-Datapoint>) box) then the pool posting price in R9 of the [Epoch Preparation](<#Epoch-Preparation-Stage>) output box will be updated.